 Creating A Space For Meditation

-- Choose an outdoor meditation space that is comfortable and clear from unnecessary distractions.
+- A great first step if you’re new to Meditation.
+Choose an outdoor meditation space that is comfortable and clear from unnecessary distractions.

 - Have a meditation pillow, cushion, or blanket that you can sit on during your practice.